-Autonomous Ap Will Treat The Sub-interface Tied To Bridge-group 1 As The Native Vlan
+Autonomous AP Will Treat The Sub-interface Tied To Bridge-group1 As The Native Vlan

-When using a configuration on an autonomous AP where there is no native VLAN defined, each interface is being dot1q tagged, communication will fail after upgrading to 15.2(2)JA or later.
+When using a configuration on an autonomous AP where there is no native VLAN defined, each interface is being dot1q tagged, communication will fail after upgrading to release 15.2(4)JB3a or later.
 It appears that the configuration is still correct after the upgrade, but the AP sends the untagged frames for bridge-group 1, even though the encapsulation is not defined as native.
 The autonomous AP will treat the sub-interface tied to bridge-group 1 as the native VLAN, even if it is not defined with the native keyword: "encapsulation dot1 <vlan> native".
 The VLAN associated with bridge-group 1 must be set to native on the connecting switchport configuration